kalebalebachew/http-ease/README.md

 # http-ease
-###  this is a basic(dummy) and minimalist javacsript http library that supports basic http methods(for learning purposes)
+###  this is a basic(dummy) javacsript http library.
+### It supports basic HTTP methods and provides a way to interact with APIs and servers

 ## Features
 - Supports basic HTTP methods - GET, POST, PUT, PATCH, and DELETE